nacen-dev/klaku-client/README.md

 ```

 ## Features to implement and things to do
+- Sending new password after user click on forget password
 - Collect user and shipping information while checking out
 - Create orders after successful checkout
 - User dashboard